sarahollett/sarahollett.github.io/_posts/2016-03-23-Intro-to-the-Zotero-API.md

 Tutorial 2: Creating a New Item

-The tutorial instructions were simple and the directory of options was easy to follow at the end so you can add various types of entries (document, videos, etc).
+The tutorial instructions were simple and the directory of options was easy to find online so you can add various types of entries (document, videos, etc).
 But I received `403: Write access denied` when I inputted commands and ran the commands as a script.

 ![Creating New Item error](http://s13.postimg.org/u4ugxd5nb/creatingnewitem.png)